 This recipe is absolutely rave-worthy!
 Inspired by a casserole on Bon Appetit, roasted sweet potatoes are blended with a dreamy creamy mixture of eggs, aged cheese, brown butter, and then well-seasoned with salt, sage, rosemary, and lemon zest.

 Finally, it’s topped with layer of crispy, butter kissed herb bread crumbs, which adds a completely delightful texture to the works.
-The bread crumbs are loaded with strips of fried sage, which, if you’ve ever fried sage, you know tasty is built right in.
+The bread crumbs are loaded with strips of fried sage, which, if you’ve ever had fried sage, you know tasty is built right in.

 Heads-up: this is not a weeknight side dish.
 There’s work to be done, and you’re going to dirty up a few bowls and pans.
 But Savory Sweet Potato Casserole is a make-ahead dish, and perfect for a celebration dinner or holiday gathering: assemble the day before, refrigerate and bake it up fresh for dinner.